jboss-container-images/amqstreams-1-openshift-image/examples/proxy/record-encryption/PREPARE_KMS.md

 This option will give you an development instance of HashiCorp Vault with ephemeral storage.
 This is sufficient to help you evaluate the
 Filter, but is *not* suitable for production or controlled test environments.

-It is assumed that you'll be deploying the HashiCorp Vault feature to the same OpenShift Cluster where you'll be evaluating AMQ Stream Proxy.
+It is assumed that you'll be deploying the HashiCorp Vault feature to the same OpenShift Cluster where you'll be evaluating Streams for Apache Kafka Proxy.

 ### Prerequisites